 If your goal is to become a SQL database developer, starting as a programmer and adding the database knowledge is a logical path — which could lead to a career with high earning potential.
-According to the Robert Half Technology Salary Guide, SQL database developers in the United States will see starting salaries this year between $113,575 and $168,575 — an increase of 5.7 percent from 2015.*
+SQL expertise can add 8 percent to a starting salary for database developers, according to the Robert Half Technology Salary Guide.

 Get salary information for more than 70 IT jobs:

 This post has been updated to reflect more current information.